OR WAIT null SECS

 Multifunctional tip-enhanced spectroscopy was shown to be able to control semiconductor particles to improve their luminous efficiency.

-Researchers at the Pohang University of Science and Technology (POSTECH) in South Korea collaborated with the research team from ITMO University in St. Petersburg, Russia on developing a new method to control the physical properties of semiconductor particles in real-time (1).
-The new method uses multifunctional tip-enhanced spectroscopy and dynamically controls semiconductor particles to improve their luminous efficiency by approximately 9,000 times.
+A new collaboration between researchers at the Pohang University of Science and Technology (POSTECH) in South Korea and ITMO University in St. Petersburg, Russia resulted in a new method being developed that can control the physical properties of semiconductor particles in real-time (1).
+The new method uses multifunctional tip-enhanced spectroscopy and dynamically controls semiconductor particles to improve their luminous efficiency by approximately 9,000 times (1).

-Multifunctional tip-enhanced spectroscopy is a technique used in materials science to analyze the properties of materials at the nanoscale.
-It involves using a sharp probe tip to create a high electric field that enhances the sensitivity of various spectroscopic measurements.
-The technique can be used to study the optical and electronic properties of materials, along with their chemical composition and surface structure.
-By providing a way to dynamically control the physical properties of quasiparticles, such as interlayer excitons and trions, the technique holds promise for developing new types of semiconductor devices and optoelectronic materials.
+As a term, multifunctional tip-enhanced spectroscopy is a technique used in materials science to analyze the properties of materials at the nanoscale (1).
+It involves using a sharp probe tip to create a high electric field that enhances the sensitivity of various spectroscopic measurements (1).
+The technique can be used to study the optical and electronic properties of materials; it also can interpret their chemical composition and surface structure (1).
+The technique holds promise for developing new types of semiconductor devices and optoelectronic materials by providing a way to dynamically control the physical properties of quasiparticles (1).

 The team focused their work on interlayer excitons, which are electrically neutral quasiparticles that can be used in next-generation semiconductor devices because of their part light and part matter composition.
 The new technique can also modulate the luminous energy of the interlayer excitons, allowing researchers to control the color of the light.
 Semiconductor particles are microscopic particles made of materials that have electrical conductivity between that of a conductor and an insulator.
 These particles are used in various electronic devices, such as transistors, solar cells, and light-emitting diodes (LEDs).